erasmolpa-smart-org/github-management-terraform-demo/README.md

 1. **Governance**:
     - *Description*: Enhancing the solution to support governance requirements, such as implementing policies for repository naming convention, defining code owners for repositories and including some security compliance settings by default.
-    - *Technical Approach*: Define naming conventions using Terraform variables and implement code owners configuration using GitHub's CODEOWNERS file.
+    - *Technical Approach*: Define naming conventions using Terraform variables and implement code owner's configuration using GitHub's CODEOWNERS file.

     ```hcl
     vulnerability_alerts = true